 (3) Every such writ must be filed in the Central Office together with the return thereto and a copy of any order made thereon.

+[Rule 10 amended in Gazette 21 Feb 2007 p.
+560-1.]

-2 — Certiorari
+Division 2 — Certiorari

+[Heading inserted in Gazette 21 Feb 2007 p.
+560.]

 11. Time for application

 (1) An order nisi for a writ of Certiorari to remove a judgment, order, conviction or other proceeding of an inferior court or tribunal, or of a magistrate or justices, for the purpose of its being quashed, shall not be granted unless the application for the order is made within 6 months after the date of the judgment, order, conviction or other proceeding, or within such other period as may be prescribed by any enactment, or except where a period is so prescribed, the delay is accounted for to the satisfaction of the Court to which the application is made.